yuanfang-chen/llvm-project/llvm/docs/CommandGuide/lit.rst

 suite*.
 Test suites serve to define the format of the tests they contain, the logic for finding those tests, and any additional information to run the tests.

-:program:`lit` identifies test suites as directories containing ``lit.cfg`` or ``lit.site.cfg`` files (see also :option:`--config-prefix`).
+:program:`lit` identifies test suites as directories containing ``lit.cfg``, ``lit.site.cfg`` or ``lit.site.multi.cfg`` files (see also :option:`--config-prefix`).
 Test suites are initially discovered by recursively searching up the directory hierarchy for all the input files passed on the command line.
 You can use :option:`--show-suites` to display the discovered test suites at startup.

 Once a test suite is discovered, its config file is loaded.
 Config files